UncleBench/TourOfHeroesAspNetCore/README.md

 - ASP.NET Core 8
 - ErrorOr for fluent responses
+- FluentValidation (WIP)
+- A RESTful heroes endpoint
-- An error endpoint along with a custom ProblemDetailsFactory to return ProblemDetails with an Errors extension
+- An error endpoint along with a custom ProblemDetailsFactory providing ProblemDetails with an Errors extension
+- An auth endpoint for authentication, following the RFC 7519 specification (JWT)
 - NSwag with a build task to generate Typescript and C# API clients
 - MediatR to realize CQRS
+- Mapster to map objects between layers
-- Entity Framework Core
+- Entity Framework Core as the ORM
-- SQLite
+- SQLite as a database

 ## Credit where credit is due